egueli/SamsungM7_IR/README.md

 In `config.h` file you can configure the IR commands and speaker protocol to use.

+In `config_discovery.cpp` you can set the speaker name to connect to.
+See [Speaker discovery] section.

 ## IR codes

 SpeakerIR is compatible with my LG smart TV remote control.
 The following buttons are recognized: